Royal train

-A royal train is a set of railway carriages dedicated for the use of the monarch or other members of a royal family.
+A royal train is a set of railway carriages dedicated for the use of the king or other members of a royal family.
 Most monarchies with a railway system employ a set of royal carriages.
+If the monarch is an emperor the proper term is imperial train.

 Australia

-The various government railway operators of Australia have operated a number of royal trains for members of the Royal Family on their numerous tours of the country.
+The various government railway operators of Australia have operated a number of royal trains for members of the royal family on their numerous tours of the country.

 Austria-Hungary

 The imperial and royal court used the k.u.k.
 Hofsalonzug (Imperial and Royal Court Saloon Train).
 Various versions existed under the rule of Emperor Franz Joseph I of Austria.
 Many of the cars were built by Ringhoffer in Bohemia.
 The cars were operated and maintained by the Imperial Royal Austrian State Railways.
 Two cars have survived, one is the dining car kept at the Technical Museum in Prague, and the other is the car of Empress Elisabeth of Austria, which is kept at the Technical Museum in Vienna.